 If you find a stinging insect nest on your property, don’t try to remove it on your own.
 While the sting of one insect may not be harmful if you’re not allergic, the stings of several can still be fatal.
 Instead, call a natural pest control company to handle the problem in a manner that’s safe for your family, pets and the environment.

-This post was contirbuted by Eden Advanced Pest Control, a leading integrated pest management (IPM) company in Western Washington and Oregon that serves both residential and commercial customers.
+This post was contributed by Western Exterminator, a leading integrated pest management (IPM) company in Western Washington and Oregon that serves both residential and commercial customers.